 A surprised businessman wearing a light blue button-up shirt holds a smartphone against a solid pink background, looking concerned.

-Let me share something that might keep you up tonight: The average enterprise software deal takes 6-9 months to close.
+The average enterprise software deal takes 6–9 months to close.

-Here are the five warning signs your enterprise sales team needs immediate attention:
+Five warning signs your enterprise sales team needs immediate attention:

 1. Your sales cycle keeps getting longer.
 When deals drag on, it’s not just lost time.
 Each extra month in your sales cycle is costing you 8.3% of your annual revenue potential.

-Want to know something scary?
 A healthy enterprise sales cycle is 180 days.
 If yours is hitting 240 days, you’re burning $1M per rep in opportunity cost.

 2. Your POCs aren’t converting.
 Proof of concepts should convert at 70%+.
 Anything less means you’re investing resources into dead-end opportunities.